yatharthb97/yatharthb97.github.io/content/classnotes/week4.md

 + **Interphase**:  Period between the cell divisions.
 During this phase, the genetic material (DNA) is replicated by the cell.

++ In mammals, you can find chromosomes that like to localize in a certain region of the nucleus.
 +